EIJ19 Call for Program Proposals

 Duties of Producer

-Please do not submit a program proposal if you cannot fulfill the following duties of a program producer.
+Please do not submit a program proposal if you cannot fulfill the following duties of a program producer if selected.
+Program producers may or may not be the speaker for the proposed session.

-agrees to serve as the liaison between the SPJ, RTDNA and NAHJ staffs and any session participant(s).
+As program producer, you agree to serve as the liaison between EIJ staff and all session participant(s).

-will work with EIJ staff to ensure all speakers associated with the session are registered for the conference by the deadlines given by staff.
+You will work with EIJ staff to ensure that all speakers associated with the session are registered for the conference by the registration deadline.

 Number of Programs Accepted From Proposers